-- (1) Value is calculated by multiplying the number of securities which may be acquired on exercise of the option by the difference, if any, between the market value of the securities underlying the options at financial year-end and the exercise price of the options.
-The closing price for the Company's shares on December 31, 2013 was \$0.40. - (2) The original expiry date for these options occurred during a Blackout Period imposed in accordance with the Company's Insider Trading Policy and, in accordance with the provisions of the Company's Stock Option Plan, is being "extended to the date which is 10 business days after such date on which the Blackout Period ends".
-As of the date of this Information Circular it is not known when this Blackout Period will end and, consequently, the extended expiry date of these options is also not known.
+Value is calculated by multiplying the number of securities which may be acquired on exercise of the option by the difference, if any, between the market value of the securities underlying the options at financial year-end and the exercise price of the options.
+The closing price for the Company's shares on December 31, 2014 was \$0.27.